parsiya/eslinter/docs/configuration.md

 From the extension's perspective, there are three kinds of request/response
 pairs:

 * "Pure" JavaScript: All of the content in the body of the response is JavaScript.
-E,g,, js files.
+E.g., js files.
 * Embedded JavaScript: The response contains some JavaScript.
 E.g., HTML files.
 * No JavaScript: The response does not have any JavaScript.

 #### Pure JavaScript
 All files with MIME types included in `js-mime-types` and URLs ending in extensions in `javascript-file-extensions` are considered pure JavaScript.
 The complete body of these responses will be stored in a file and linted.

 Note: This is different from files that have embedded JavaScript like HTML files.
 If your response body is not pure JavaScript, do not include them here.
 Including these files in these settings will only result in parsing errors.
 For these files see the [Embedded JavaScript](#embedded-javascript) section below.

 Burp has two MIME type detection methods for responses: